NBA G League: All-Star Game

 The league held its first All-Star game February 17, 2007, at the Mandalay Bay Resort and Casino in Las Vegas, Nevada.
 It was part of the NBA All-Star Weekend in Las Vegas.
 As with the NBA's showcase game, a fan vote determined the starting lineup for each team.
 The East won, 114 to 100, with Pops Mensah-Bonsu named the game's MVP.

 The second annual All-Star game was held on February 16, 2008, at the Ernest N. Morial Convention Center in New Orleans.
 The Blue team beat the Red team, 117–99, and Jeremy Richardson was named the MVP.
 In addition to the NBA D-League All-Star Game, the league debuted its first Dream Factory Friday Night events, which modeled after the NBA All-Star Saturday Night events.
-The events consists of Three-Point Shootout (won by Adam Harrington), Slam Dunk Contest (won by Brent Petway) and game of H-O-R-S-E (won by Lance Allred).
+The events consists of Three-Point Shootout (won by Adam Harrington), Slam Dunk Contest (won by Brent Petway), and game of H-O-R-S-E (won by Lance Allred).

 The 2009 D-League All-Star game was held on February 14, 2009, at the Phoenix Convention Center in Phoenix, Arizona.
 The Red Team defeated the Blue Team, 113–103, and Blake Ahearn and Courtney Sims were named co-MVPs.
 Along with the All-Star game, the NBA D-League ran their second annual Dream Factory Friday Night events.
 H-O-R-S-E was won by Will Conroy of the Albuquerque Thunderbirds.
 The Three-Point Shootout was won by Blake Ahearn of the Dakota Wizards, and the Slam Dunk Contest was won by James White of the Bakersfield Jam.

 The 2010 D-League All-Star game was held on February 13, 2010, at the Dallas Convention Center in Dallas.
 The Western Conference team defeated the Eastern Conference Team, 98–81.
 Bakersfield Jam center Brian Butch, who scored 18 points and grabbed 13 rebounds, was named as the MVP of the game.
 The NBA D-League also ran their third annual Dream Factory Friday Night events.
 The inaugural Shooting Stars Competition was won by a team of Pat Carroll, Trey Gilder and Carlos Powell.
 The Three-Point Shootout was won by Andre Ingram of the Utah Flash, and the Slam Dunk Contest was won by Dar Tucker of the Los Angeles D-Fenders.

 The game continued until 2017, with games continuing to be held during NBA All-Star Weekend at the same site.
 In 2018, it was replaced by a game between G League all-stars and the Mexico national team held in Los Angeles.
-After that, this contest did not return in any form.
+After that event, this contest did not return in any form.
 Since 2022, select G League players participate in the Rising Stars Challenge alongside NBA rookie and sophomore players.